sagemath/trac_to_gh/Issue 4354.md

 # Issue 4354: loading a file with spaces in the filename doesn't work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4354

 Original creator: anakha